-Advising for Admission to the Business Program
+Advising for the Business Program Requirements

 This is a vital advising issue for students in the first half of the degree.
 Requirements for admission are listed in the catalog, the planning guides; CBA Canvas Course and the CBA website.
-However, you need to counsel your advisees, during the first-year and sophomore year, to complete the requirements in an appropriate way so they will be eligible for admission at the start of the junior year.
-Appropriate scheduling sequences are identified in Part II of this handbook; a sample application form is in Part III.
+However, you need to counsel your advisees, during the first-year and sophomore year, to complete the requirements in an appropriate way so they will be eligible for upper-level courses in the junior year.
+Appropriate scheduling sequences are identified in Part II of this handbook.

-Students must be admitted to the business program in order to enroll in all 300/400 level business courses except those in Economics, ACC 311, FIN 360, MGT/MKT 301, IS 300, and IS 310.
+Students must finish pre-business requirements in order to enroll in all 300/400 level business courses except those in Economics, ACC 311, FIN 360, MGT/MKT 301, IS 300, and IS 310.